HENK04211U CIP - Presentation Techniques for graduate students

 - demonstrate fluency and ease of expression in complex stretches of speech;

 - produce clear, smoothly-flowing and well-structured speech, showing controlled use of organisational patterns, connectors and cohesive devices;

 - develop a good command of broad lexical repertoire, allowing gaps to be readily overcome with circumlocutions;

 - develop a good command of idiomatic expressions and collocations;

 - maintain good grammatical control; non-systematic errors and sentence structure flaws may still occur, but they are rare and can often be corrected in retrospect;

 - develop pronunciation which is clearly intelligible in an English-medium environment.

 International MA students must register to AcademicEnglish@hum.ku.dk.
-The deadline for registration is the 18th of August 2014.
 In the e-mail you should put your student ID number, course wish and full name.

 Full-degree students must register through the application “Indskrivning på enkelte kurser”.
 The deadline for registration is 1st of June 2014.
 The application form can be found on http://hum.ku.dk/uddannelser/skemaer/enkeltestudieelementer.pdf/Indskrivning-enkelte-kurser.pdf.
 Deadline for the after enrollment is the 8th of September 2014.

 Please direct questions regarding registration to AcademicEnglish@hum.ku.dk and regarding the content of the course to firstname.lastname@example.org